yuanmohe/yuanmohe_hugo_site/content/authors/admin/_index.md

 My broader research interests include inequality and social mobility, social network analysis and computational social science.
 I am interested in two sides of the advancement of data science and artificial intelligence: 1. how can they benefit our understanding of society and humanity; 2. what are their impacts on society and humanity.

 I also have plenty of interests outside academia.
 I dabble in music, art, literature, philosophy, history, film, football, and entrepreneurship.
 I will be sharing some cool stuff from both my research and other interests at the Blog section of this website, with the ultimate aim to also build up a Youtube channel in the future.
 Ambitious plan for a time-poor PhD student, but we'll see.

-In case you do care.
-So far, from my very limited dabbling:
-- Favourite music bands: [Re-TROS](https://open.spotify.com/artist/3iW4UAZQOJEXLW7L3H04gm) and [New Pants](https://open.spotify.com/artist/20QolHxltjdkfHLxyf6kPY).
-  - Both are Chinese indie bands, but all songs of Re-TROS are in English; New Pants also have quite some English songs.
-You'll not regret listening to them.
-- Philosophical branches and Philosophers that highly affect me:
-  - the three pillars in ancient Chinese society (Confucianism, Taoism, Buddhism), stoicism, Friedrich Nietzsche, Arthur Schopenhauer, and Bertrand Russell.